-The Undersigned, as an express condition of being able to construct a home at The Ridge at Hangman, as more particularly set forth in the First Amended and Restated Declaration Establishing Covenants, Conditions and Restrictions For The Ridge at Hangman (the "Declaration"), the Design Guidelines, and the Application for Architectural Approval, does hereby covenant to The Ridge at Hangman Homeowners Association (the "Association"), that upon receipt of stamped and signed approved plans (the "Approved Plans") and the approved application from the Architectural Committee, Owner and Builder agree to:
+The Undersigned, as an express condition of being able to construct a home at The Ridge at Hangman, as more particularly set forth in the Second Amended and Restated Declaration Of Covenants, Conditions and Restrictions For The Ridge at Hangman (the "Declaration"), the Design Guidelines, and the Application for Architectural Committee Approval, does hereby covenant to The Ridge at Hangman Homeowners Association (the "Association"), that upon receipt of the approved application, including any conditions of approval, from the Architectural Committee, both Owner and Builder agree to:

-- Not to start construction, including site clearing, site work, excavation, or landscaping until a written approval is received from the Architectural Committee and not to pour foundation walls until written approval of the Footings Inspection is issued by the Architectural Committee. - 2.
+- 1. Not to start construction, including site clearing, site work, excavation, or landscaping until a written approval is received from the Architectural Committee and not to pour foundation footings or walls until written approval of the Footings Inspection is issued by the Architectural Committee. - 2.
 Construct the exterior of the home strictly in accordance with said Approved Plans, including any conditions that may be included with the Architectural Committee approval, and - 3.
-Not to construct any change, deletion or addition to the exterior of the home (including but not limited to any change in exterior material, color, size, or shape of any window, door, roof line, facia, exterior trim, etc.) without first resubmitting such desired change to the Architectural Committee, and until such requested change is approved in writing by the Architectural Committee, no work on any such change shall be performed.
+Not to construct any change, deletion or addition to the exterior of the home (including but not limited to any change in exterior material, color, size, or shape of any window, door, roof line, facia, exterior trim, etc.) without first re-submitting such desired change to the Architectural Committee, and until such requested change is approved in writing by the Architectural Committee, no work on any such change shall be performed.

-The Architectural Deposit submitted herewith is an additional undertaking by the Undersigned to secure such covenant, and shall not limit the liability of the Undersigned to satisfactory performance hereunder, and the Undersigned acknowledges that the Association is entitled to recover from the Undersigned, any and all expenses it may incur, including penalties, as provided in the Declaration and Section 5.12 of the Design Guidelines, in the event the Undersigned breaches this Covenant with the Association.
+The Compliance Deposit submitted herewith is an additional undertaking by the Undersigned to secure such covenant, and shall not limit the liability of the Undersigned to satisfactory performance hereunder, and the Undersigned acknowledges that the Association is entitled to recover from the Undersigned, any and all expenses it may incur, including penalties, as provided in the Declaration and Section 5.12 of the Design Guidelines, in the event the Undersigned breaches this Covenant with the Association.

 STREET ADDRESS

 LOT BLOCK

 DATED this day of , 20

-ase print) BUILDER: (please print)
+OWNER(s): (please print) BUILDER: (please print)

-By: (signatur e) By: (signature)
+By: (signature e) By:(signature)

-By:(signatur e)
+By:(signature i)